History of the Pittsburgh Steelers: 2004–2006: Super Bowl XL win and Cowher's retirement

-2006: 8–8, no playoffs

 The 2006 Pittsburgh Steelers season began with the team trying to improve on their 11–5 record from 2005 and trying to defend their Super Bowl XL championship.
 They finished the season 8–8 and did not make it to the playoffs.

 Hoping to end their season on a high note, the Steelers flew to Paul Brown Stadium for an AFC North rematch with the Cincinnati Bengals.
 After a scoreless first quarter, Pittsburgh drew first blood in the second quarter with RB Willie Parker getting a 1-yard TD run.
 Afterwards, the Bengals would manage to salvage a 34-yard field goal by kicker Shayne Graham.
 After a scoreless third quarter, Cincinnati took the lead by getting a Willie Parker fumble and ending it with QB Carson Palmer completing a 66-yard TD pass to WR Chris Henry.
 Parker managed to make amends with another 1-yard TD run.
 However, the Bengals went back into the lead with Palmer completing a 5-yard TD pass to TE Tony Stewart.
 The Steelers would manage to tie the game late in the game with kicker Jeff Reed nailing a 35-yard field goal.
 Cincinnati quickly managed to get into field goal range, but Graham's 39-yard field goal went wide right.
 In overtime, Pittsburgh took advantage and won with QB Ben Roethlisberger's 67-yard TD pass to rookie WR Santonio Holmes.
 With the win, not only did the Steelers end their season at 8–8, but they also wiped out any hope that the Bengals had of reaching the playoffs.

-2007–present: Mike Tomlin's reign
+2007–present: Mike Tomlin's years

-2007: 10–6, Division Winners
+2007–2010: Super Bowl XLIII and XLV

 The 2007 Pittsburgh Steelers season saw the team improve upon their 8–8 record from 2006, finish with a record of 10–6, and win the AFC North Division.
 The season marked the 75th anniversary of the Steelers franchise.
 The Steelers' 2007 schedule included two notable playoff rematches.
 The Steelers played the New England Patriots December 9 for the first time in the regular season since 2005, when they lost at home on a last-second Adam Vinatieri field goal 23–20.
 The 34–13 loss was also the Steelers' first visit to Foxboro, Massachusetts since 2002.
 The Steelers defeated the Seattle Seahawks 21–0 in week 5 on October 7, the teams' first meeting since the Steelers' 21–10 victory in Super Bowl XL 20 months earlier.
 The week 5 match was the Steelers' and Seahawks' first meeting in Pittsburgh since 1999 as well as the Seahawks' first-ever visit to Heinz Field.
 Another notable game occurred December 20 when the Steelers defeated the St. Louis Rams, 41–24, for their first-ever road win over the Cleveland/Los Angeles/St. Louis Rams (1–9–1).
 It was the two teams' first-ever meeting in St. Louis, a city the Steelers last visited in 1979 (a 24–21 win over the then-St. Louis Cardinals at Busch Memorial Stadium).